 - 1 ounce Simple Syrup recipe follows in instructions

-- splash of orange liqueur I used Grand Marnier
+- 1 splash orange liqueur I used Grand Marnier

-- 12 ounce bottle of cold Mexican beer I used Corona
+- 12 ounces Mexican beer Make sure it's cold, I used Corona

 - Make simple syrup by heating equal amounts of granulated sugar and water (I used 1/4 cup of each) in a small pot over low heat.
 As soon as the sugar has dissolved, remove from heat.
 Store in air tight container in the refrigerator.
 Make as little or as much as you want.
 It will last at least a few weeks.